 Prescription-only medicine following treatment covered by the insurance

 Examination and treatment of a mental illness by a psychiatrist

 Treatment of abuse of alcohol, medicine and other intoxicants

-Log into My PFA.
+Log on to My PFA.
 In your terms and conditions of pension, you can see the exact cover that applies to you

-Chronic illnesses that occurred before you became covered by PFA Health Insurance
+Chronic illnesses that occurred before you were covered by PFA Health Insurance